-There are a few key differences between policy and role-based access control (RBAC).
+There are a few key differences between Policy and role-based access control (RBAC).
 RBAC focuses on user actions at different scopes.
-For example, you might be added to the contributor role for a resource group at the desired scope.
-The role allows you to make changes to that resource group.
+You might be added to the contributor role for a resource group, allowing you to make changes to that resource group.
 Policy focuses on resource properties during deployment and for already existing resources.
-For example, through policies, you can control the types of resources that can be provisioned.
-Or, you can restrict the locations in which the resources can be provisioned.
-Unlike RBAC, policy is a default allow and explicit deny system.
+Policy controls properties such as the types or locations of resources.
+Unlike RBAC, Policy is a default allow and explicit deny system.

 RBAC Permissions in Azure Policy

-Azure Policy has permissions represented as operations in two different Resource Providers:
+Azure Policy has several permissions, known as operations, in two Resource Providers:

 The journey of creating and implementing a policy in Azure Policy begins with creating a policy definition.
-Every policy definition has conditions under which it is enforced.
-And, it has an accompanying effect that takes place if the conditions are met.
+Every policy definition has conditions under which it's enforced.
+And, it has a defined effect that takes place if the conditions are met.

-In Azure Policy, we offer some built-in policies that are available to you by default.
+In Azure Policy, we offer several built-in policies that are available by default.
 For example:

-- Require SQL Server 12.0: This policy definition has conditions/rules to ensure that all SQL servers use version 12.0.
-Its effect is to deny all servers that do not meet these criteria.
+- Require SQL Server 12.0: Validates that all SQL servers use version 12.0.
+Its effect is to deny all servers that don't meet these criteria.

-- Allowed Storage Account SKUs: This policy definition has a set of conditions/rules that determine if a storage account that is being deployed is within a set of SKU sizes.
-Its effect is to deny all storage accounts that do not adhere to the set of defined SKU sizes.
+- Allowed Storage Account SKUs: Determines if a storage account being deployed is within a set of SKU sizes.
+Its effect is to deny all storage accounts that don't adhere to the set of defined SKU sizes.

-- Allowed Resource Type: This policy definition has a set of conditions/rules to specify the resource types that your organization can deploy.
-Its effect is to deny all resources that are not part of this defined list.
+- Allowed Resource Type: Defines the resource types that you can deploy.
+Its effect is to deny all resources that aren't part of this defined list.

-- Allowed Locations: This policy enables you to restrict the locations that your organization can specify when deploying resources.
+- Allowed Locations: Restricts the available locations for new resources.
 Its effect is used to enforce your geo-compliance requirements.

-- Allowed Virtual Machine SKUs: This policy enables you to specify a set of virtual machine SKUs that your organization can deploy.
+- Allowed Virtual Machine SKUs: Specifies a set of virtual machine SKUs that you can deploy.

-- Apply tag and its default value: This policy applies a required tag and its default value, if it is not specified by the user.
+- Apply tag and its default value: Applies a required tag and its default value if it's not specified by the deploy request.

-- Enforce tag and its value: This policy enforces a required tag and its value to a resource.
+- Enforce tag and its value: Enforces a required tag and its value to a resource.

-In order to implement these policy definitions (both built-in and custom definitions), you will need to assign them.
+To implement these policy definitions (both built-in and custom definitions), you'll need to assign them.
 You can assign any of these policies through the Azure portal, PowerShell, or Azure CLI.

 To learn more about the structures of policy definitions, review Policy Definition Structure.

 A policy assignment is a policy definition that has been assigned to take place within a specific scope.
 This scope could range from a management group to a resource group.
 The term scope refers to all the resource groups, subscriptions, or management groups that the policy definition is assigned to.
 Policy assignments are inherited by all child resources.
-This means that if a policy is applied to a resource group, it is applied to all the resources in that resource group.
+This design means that a policy applied to a resource group is also applied to resources in that resource group.
 However, you can exclude a subscope from the policy assignment.

 For example, at the subscription scope, you can assign a policy that prevents the creation of networking resources.
-However, you exclude one resource group within the subscription that is intended for networking infrastructure.
-You grant access to this networking resource group to users that you trust with creating networking resources.
+You could exclude a resource group in that subscription that is intended for networking infrastructure.
+You then grant access to this networking resource group to users that you trust with creating networking resources.